 When you water Venus flytraps, you can test the humidity level by merely pressing the soil with your bare finger.
 The soil should be humid, but your finger should never get wet by simply pressing the ground.
 If you believe you have been over-watering your plant space out your watering routine.

-To prevent making mistakes when watering a Venus flytrap, read this article where I teach all I know about watering: Venus Flytrap Watering Procedure: Source, Frequency and TipsOpens in a new tab.
+To prevent making mistakes when watering a Venus flytrap, read this article where I teach all I know about watering: Venus Flytrap Watering Procedure: Source, Frequency and Tips

 Red Coloring in Leaf Base